Graduate Admissions FAQ

 The deadline is the date by which a submitted application should be complete, based on the dashboard checklist.
 Application deadlines vary by program.
 To learn the deadline for your program, please consult the program’s page in the GW Graduate Program Finder.
 We must receive your online application and all supporting documents before 12 p.m.
 Eastern Time on the day of the admission deadline.

 I've missed the application deadline.
 May I still apply?

 Applications received and/or completed after the deadline will be referred to the appropriate department for review if space in the program remains available.
 Because of enrollment constraints, some departments are unable to review applications after the deadline.
-If you wish to determine whether your department is still reviewing applications, please call the Columbian College Office of Graduate Studies at 202-994-6210 or send an email to [email protected].
+If you wish to determine whether your department is still reviewing applications, please send an email to [email protected].

 If your department is unable to review your application because it was completed after the deadline, you will be given the option of having your application reviewed for a future semester.
 As long as your request for review falls within the same calendar year as your initial application, you will not be required to submit a new application form that you must complete and submit, and the application fee will be waived.

 Where do I send my supporting materials?

 All required materials (except for recommendations and test scores, which must be official) should be uploaded to your online application.
 For programs requiring a portfolio or audition, submission instructions can be found on the program’s page in the GW Graduate Program Finder.

 Do I really need to submit transcripts from every university I've attended?

 Yes.
 Transcripts are required from all colleges and universities attended, whether or not credit was earned, the program was completed or the credit appears as transfer credit on another transcript.
 Exceptions to this policy may be made for study abroad transcripts that were part of your bachelor's degree program and high school dual-enrollment programs completed prior to your beginning your bachelor's degree, but we reserve the right to request these documents in some cases.